hbouzourdaz/hbouzourdaz/README.md

 ## 💡 Featured Projects

-### 📚 ExamDZ
+### 📚 ExamDZ — Physics Exam Generator
-An educational platform designed to help students and teachers access exams and academic resources.
+A specialized platform for **generating Physics exams, tests, and assignments for Algerian middle school education**, aligned with the national curriculum.

 🔗 https://exam-dz.vercel.app/

-### 🏢 HajzDZ
+### 📝 HajzDZ — Grade Booking System
-A digital platform focused on simplifying booking and service access experiences.
+A digital platform designed for **primary and middle school teachers in Algeria** to simplify grade entry, organization, and academic record management.

 🔗 https://hajzdz.vercel.app/